-- MUS 100.
+MUS 100.
 FUNDAMENTALS OF MUSIC.
 An introductory course in notation and music theory.
 Open to all university students.
 Does not meet general education requirements and may not be applied to a degree in music.
+1

-1 - MUS 150, 151.
+MUS 150, 151.
 MUSIC THEORY.
 Training in harmonic, melodic, and rhythmic elements of music.
 Skills development in one-, two-, and four-part writing.
+3, 3

-Lecture-laboratory 3 hours.
-3, 3 - MUS 152, 153.
+MUS 152, 153.
 MUSICIANSHIP.
 A course in the basic musicianship skills of melody, rhythm, and harmony.
 Includes sightsinging, dictation, composition, rhythmic and expressive movement, and technology skills.
+1, 1

-Lecture-laboratory.
-1 credit hour per semester.
-1, 1 - MUS 250, 251.
+MUS 250, 251.
 MUSIC THEORY.
 Continuation of MUS 150, 151.
 Chromatic harmony, harmonic analysis, and introduction of advanced theoretical concepts.
 Prerequisites: MUS, 150, 151, 152, 153.
+3, 3

-Lecture-laboratory 3 hours.
-3, 3 - MUS 252, 253.
+MUS 252, 253.
 AURAL THEORY.
 Continuation of MUS 152, 153.
 Chromatic melodies and harmony, modulations, and introduction to atonal skills.
 Prerequisites: MUS 150, 151, 152, 153.
-Lecture-laboratory 2 hours.
-1, 1 - MUS 304.
-COUNTERPOINT.
-16th-, 18th-, and 20th- century contrapuntal techniques and an examination of large and small contrapuntal forms.
-Prerequisites: MUS 250, 251.
-3 - MUS 307.
-FORM AND ANALYSIS.
-Music structure and design, extensive analysis of homophonic forms.
-Prerequisites: MUS 250, 251, 301, 302, 350.
-3 - MUS 309.
+1, 1

+MUS 309.
 CONDUCTING.
 A first conducting course which emphasizes basic beat patterns, cuing and dynamics.
 Instrumental and choral conducting are discussed--their commonalities and their differences.
+Prerequisites: MUS 250, 251, 252, 253.
+1

-Prerequisites: MUS 150, 151, 152, 153. - MUS 310.
+MUS 310.
 CHORAL CONDUCTING.
 Technique of the baton, score reading, interpretation, and rehearsal procedures for vocal music organizations.
-Required of all vocal majors.
-Prerequisites: MUS 250, 251, 309 or consent of instructor.
-Lecture-laboratory 3 hours.
-3 - MUS 311.
+Required of all vocal majors in the Bachelor of Music and Bachelor of Music Education degree programs.
+Prerequisites: MUS 250, 251, 252, 253 and 309 or consent of instructor.
+2

+MUS 311.
 INSTRUMENTAL CONDUCTING.
-Same as MUS 310 except for instrumental organizations.
-Required of all instrumental majors.
-Prerequisites: MUS 250, 251, 309 or consent of instructor.
-Lecture-laboratory 3 hours.
-3 - MUS 350.
+Technique of the baton, score reading, interpretation, and rehearsal procedures for instrumental music organizations.
+Required of all instrumental majors in the Bachelor of Music and Bachelor of Music Education degree programs.
+Prerequisites: MUS 250, 251, 252, 253 and 309 or consent of instructor.
+2

+MUS 350.
 ORCHESTRATION.
-Ranges, sonorities, and characteristics of woodwind, strings, and percussion instruments.
-Studies of representative orchestral works of various periods.
-Original transcriptions and/or compositions for orchestral ensembles to include orchestral instruments with mixed chorus.
-Prerequisites: MUS 250, 251, 252, 253.
-3 - MUS 353.
+Study of ranges, sonorities and characteristics of voices and wind, string, and percussion instruments.
+MIDI notation and sequencing with selected software.
+Transcription and arranging for various instrumental and vocal ensembles.
+Prerequisites: MUS 250, 251, 252 and 253.
+3

+MUS 353.
 COMPOSITION.
 Original compositions for solo and ensemble, piano, voice, and instruments in a variety of forms and styles ranging from baroque to contemporary.
-Prerequisites: MUS 307 and consent of instructor.
+Prerequisites: MUS 450 and consent of instructor.
 3

+MUS 450.
+FORM AND ANALYSIS.
+Music structure and design; analysis of Western vocal, keyboard and instrumental music.
+Prerequisites: MUS 251, 253, 301, 302 and 350.
+2